John Hawkins (naval commander): Third slave voyage (1567–1569)

 The Queen Elizabeth had forbidden Hawkins from going to sea but she relented, and he arranged a third slave voyage, departing Plymouth on 2 October 1567 with his second cousin Francis Drake as part of the crew.
 Arriving at the African coast, he could not secure enslaved people with ease because the local Portuguese agents were unwilling to trade with him.
 He attempted to capture and kidnap the inhabitants of a village on the Cap-Vert peninsula, near modern-day Dakar.
 The unprovoked raid was repulsed, Hawkins was wounded and eight of his men died slowly and painfully from wounds from poisoned arrows.
 Luckily, one of the captured slaves suggested using a clove of garlic as a cure, advising him to apply it to the wound to extract the venom.
 His next stop was Cacheu, in modern-day Guinea-Bissau, where he captured several trading vessels but was again driven back to his ships by the local Papel people and lancados.
 Hawkins recruited a local king in Sierra Leone to help him forcibly kidnap people, capturing over 500 people.
 On 7 February 1568, he set sail across the Atlantic Ocean to sell these people.
 He sold some of his captives in Margarita Province and others in Borburata, forcing residents again to buy his cargo.
-This included some of the 400 negroes he had captured and enslaved in West Africa.
+This included some of the 400 people he had captured and enslaved in West Africa.
 After careen their ships Francis Drake receives from Hawkins the command of the Judith.
 At Rio de la Hacha, the governor refused him permission to trade, so Francis Drake shot at his house and Hawkins took over the town in a battle, before selling the enslaved people.

 The Battle of San Juan de Ulúa was fought between English privateers and Spanish forces at San Juan de Ulúa.
 The English fleet consisting of six armed merchant ships under Hawkins had been trading alongside the Spanish with the cooperation of local Spanish officials.
 The central Spanish authorities considered this to be illegal smuggling.
 Hawkins' ships were attacked unexpectedly, Drake fled on Judith and Hawkins was defeated.
 His remaining ship Minions limped home with only around 15 crew.
 The expedition, unfortunately, was financially devastating since most of his crew and supplies were destroyed.
 His reputation as a merchant took a hit, so to regain status and to get compensation, Hawkins wrote a short pamphlet about the violent attacks of the Spanish.
 This resulted in a multitude of depositions from March to April of 1569 before the High Court of the Admiralty from which Hawkins was able to benefit."